caseymcc/UE4CMake/README.md

 }
 ```
 - {lib's cmake target name} - target name in the libraries `CMakeLists.txt` file, name provided to add_library({target name})
-- {location to cmake lib source} - directory of libraries `CMakeLists.txt`, it should be relative to your projects `{Project}.Build.cs`.
+- {location to cmake lib source} - directory of libraries `CMakeLists.txt`, it can be relative to your projects `{Project}.Build.cs` or an absolute path (although you should generate it from something relative like, this.ModuleDirectory).
 - {cmake args} - any cmake arguments you want to provide to the target, some information is pulled from the unreal build system like, `BUILD_TYPE`, `INSTALL_PATH`, `CXX_COMPILER`, and etc... but you can still override them via this argument and set any options.
 - {bool, use system compiler} - optional linux only,  tells the build system to use the system compiler over the embbeded compiler in UE4/5.
 The embbeded compiler can be limited although it is relatively new clang version, for example even though it supports C++17 it does not include the std::filesystem library.
 Likely if you use this option your cmake library needs to be a shared object (.so) as static linking from a different compiler likely won't work.